What is Firstcheck?

 Is it possible to detect skin cancer using photographs?

 Sure is – and this technology is commonly used within the medical profession.
 Skin cancer is considered a ‘visual cancer’ after all.
 Firstcheck is now making the technology more widely available to help improve access to skin screening services.
+Check out these photo taking tips to help ensure you capture what your doctor needs to see.

 What sorts of things can I have checked through the Firstcheck App?